Driver Information For Driving on Bad Roads

 At The Edwards Law Firm, our personal injury attorneys believe that when an individual suffers harm due to the actions or negligence of another person or entity, they deserve both compassion and compensation for their condition.
 We believe that it is critical that an injury victim is able to afford access to comprehensive legal counsel.

-If you are unsure if you are eligible to file a bad road lawsuit, we proudly offer free, no-obligation consultations to any Oklahoma, Texas or Arkansas personal injury victims and during our evaluation, one of our attorneys will assess the merits of your claim and offer guidance on how to best pursue justice for your losses.
+If you are unsure if you are eligible to file a bad road lawsuit, we proudly offer free, no-obligation consultations to any Oklahoma, Texas or Arkansas personal injury victims.
+During our evaluation, one of our attorneys will assess the merits of your claim and offer guidance on how to best pursue justice for your losses.

 Providing decades of combined legal experience, our team of attorneys may be able to recover the costs of:

-For more information on your legal rights or to schedule a confidential, no-obligation consultation with a member of our team of legal team, contact us today at 1-800-304-9246.
+For more information on your legal rights or to schedule a confidential, no-obligation consultation with a member of our team of legal professionals, contact us today at (888) 600-9836 or by filling out our online form.